 The answer is yes, Facebook knows the exact name and account details about the person who visits your profile and even click on links.
-That’s part of their own analytics data that helps the company to understand more what people do.
+That’s part of its own analytics data that helps the company to understand more what people do.

 However, that data is their secret, and you can’t, unfortunately, find username or ID of the people who come to your profile.
 So, forget the so-called Facebook visits taking apps and tools that never work.

 Be careful with every site claiming the same promises.
 They simply install adware or virus on your computer.
 Then, they track your activity and show you spam ads that you don’t want or even know about.
-Adware programs install hidden software on your browser and computer, then, they kill your machine with spam and videos.
+Adware programs install hidden software on your browser and computer.
+Then, they kill your machine with spam and videos.
 The result is a slow laptop full of malware and exposed to serious safety and privacy risks all the time.

 What about using the page source code?

 When you see the source code of your Facebook profile, you will see other data.
 That includes things like the friend with whom you have conversations or those you followed recently.
 All in all, that has nothing to do with visits coming to your profile.
-It’s just a way to waste your time with tools and extension that do nothing as a job than wasting your time and offering fake promises.
+It’s just a way to waste your time with tools and extensions that do nothing like a job than wasting your time and offering fake promises.

 I hope you found this information helpful, don’t forget to share this page with your friends, lets them know the truth about a person who sees their accounts and what they can get as reports.
 It’s not like the old days when anyone can signup for online tools and get nothing as services. when you know that Facebook’s internal traffic or visit from a profile to another is only visible to the Facebook team, you’ll know your rights and what you should do to keep your data secure.